The kitchen sink is full of dirty dishes, the laundry is piled high, and you can’t remember the last time you dusted.

 Whenever you procrastinate cleaning the house, it’s often because you feel overwhelmed with the mess.
 The answer to tackling an overwhelmingly messy or dirty house is to think about it in small sections rather than the whole mess.

-- First, I make sure the family clears the dining room table.
+- First, make sure your capable family members clear their plates.
 Cuz Momma ain’t got time to do it all!

-- Next, I load the dishwasher and hand wash any leftover dishes.
+- Next, load the dishwasher and/or hand wash any leftover dishes.

 2. Visualize your clean house.